akbarq/Red-Team-Operations/README.md

 #Things to keep in mind
 * The script transmits data via http not https
 * Base64 encoded data can be easily decoded
-* Be mindful of the cookie size
+* Be mindful of the cookie size when transmitting data

 #Usage
 `badcookie.py <destination_host> <exfiltrated_data>`